 In addition to the program above, there are a number of local food pantries in the Henderson area that provide assistance to those in need, such as Fishes and Loaves at Etowah First United Methodist Church, Angel Food Ministries, and the Storehouse.
 Call (423) 476-4504

 The Hendersonville Rescue Mission (phone (828) 697-1354) does have a general meal service as well to the public, but shelter guests can also get food.
 East Flat Rock First Baptist Church (phone (828) 692-0765) has holiday meals and an emergency pantry on site as well.
 There are many other assistance programs that feed the working poor, senior, and children.
 Or learn about applying for SNAP food stamps.
-More Henderson County food pantries.
+More Henderson County free food pantries.